The Shinobi is closest to the vanilla Ranger class. They are specialists in stealth and short range combat.

 - Tradecraft reduces a soldier's infiltration cost by 20%.
 The extra infiltration time you’ll save allows you to bring another, more damage-focused class to pick up the Shinobi’s slack while they focus on sneaky recon.

-- Covert, though not mentioned in the description, reduces a soldier's infiltration cost by 3%.
+- Covert reduces a soldier's infiltration cost by 3%.

 - Fleche calculates damage based on where the soldier started their attack, this can lead to big hits using an officer with command, and means that the waypoint system (ctrl-click) cannot be abused for increased damage.